 Camille A. Harris

-I’m a rising 4th year PhD student at the Georgia Institute of Technology in the Interactive Computing program.
-I’m advised by Diyi Yang and Neha Kumar.
-My research primarily focuses on biases towards underrepresented, indigenous, and colonized dialects and languages in natural language processing (NLP).
-Beyond that, I also study a wide span of research problems related to marginalized groups and their experiences with social media and AI systems, spanning NLP, Human Computer Interaction, and Social Computing.
-I am a Ford Predoctoral Fellow and a GEM Fellow.
+I’m a 4th year PhD student at the Georgia Institute of Technology in the Interactive Computing program.
+I’m advised by Diyi Yang in the SALT Lab and Neha Kumar in the Tandem Lab.
+My research primarily focuses on understanding and mitigating biases towards underrepresented and low-resource languages and dialects in natural language processing (NLP).
+My primary goal is working towards lingustic technologies that are inclusive and work for social good.
+Beyond that, I am broadly interested research exploring marginalized groups and their experiences with social media, AI systems, and algorithmic bias.

-Currently I am an intern at IBM Research on the Tech for Justice Team.
+This past summer I was an intern at IBM Research on the Tech for Justice Team.
 Previously I was a research intern on the algorithm fairness team at Snap Inc. and an intern at Adobe Research.
-I earned a Bachelor’s in Computer Science at the University of California Berkeley, go Bears!
+Prior to my beginning my PhD I earned a Bachelor’s in Computer Science at the University of California Berkeley, go Bears!